-- 5.1 The selection of varieties of common knowledge to be grown in the trial with the candidate varieties and the way in which these varieties are divided into groups to facilitate the assessment of distinctness are aided by the use of grouping characteristics. - 5.2 Grouping characteristics are those in which the documented states of expression, even where produced at different locations, can be used, either individually or in combination with other such characteristics: (a) to select varieties of common knowledge that can be excluded from the growing trial used for examination of distinctness; and (b) to organize the growing trial so that similar varieties are grouped together. - 5.3 The following have been agreed as useful grouping characteristics: - (a) Leaf blade: color (Characteristic 3) - (b) Petiole: color (Characteristic 8) - (c) Flower: color of sepal (Characteristic 11) - (d) Fruit: shape (Characteristic 16) - 5.4 Guidance for the use of grouping characteristics, in the process of examining distinctness, is provided through the General Introduction.
+5.1 The selection of varieties of common knowledge to be grown in the trial with the candidate varieties and the way in which these varieties are divided into groups to facilitate the assessment of distinctness are aided by the use of grouping characteristics.

+5.2 Grouping characteristics are those in which the documented states of expression, even where produced at different locations, can be used, either individually or in combination with other such characteristics: (a) to select varieties of common knowledge that can be excluded from the growing trial used for examination of distinctness; and (b) to organize the growing trial so that similar varieties are grouped together.

+5.3 The following have been agreed as useful grouping characteristics:

+- (a) Young flush leaf: color (characteristic 5) - (b) Petiole: axil spot (characteristic 7) - (c) Flower: intensity of anthocyanin on sepal (characteristic 11) - (d) Fruit: shape (characteristic 14) - (e) Fruit: basal constriction (characteristic 15) - (f) Fruit: shape of apex (characteristic 17)

+5.4 Guidance for the use of grouping characteristics, in the process of examining distinctness, is provided through the General Introduction.